foyzhao/angular-fui/README.md

-# fui
+# Paginate for angularJS
-A suit of user interface based on angularJS
+A paginate component for angularJS.